Policy Against Discrimination and Harassment

 2. Submission to or rejection of such conduct is used as the basis for academic decisions affecting an individual.

 3. Such conduct interferes with an individual’s academic performance or creates a hostile academic environment.

-Any student who believes that he or she has been sexually harassed or discriminated against by a mentor or College staff member should file a complaint with the College’s Equity and Diversity Officer Dr. Terri Tallon-Hammill, [email protected].
+Any student who believes that he or she has been sexually harassed or discriminated against by a mentor or College staff member should file a complaint with the College’s Title IX Coordinator and Equity/Diversity Office Heather Brooks, [email protected].
 If a student believes that another student has harassed or discriminated against him or her, the student should file a complaint with the Office of the Associate Vice President and Dean of Learner Services at (609) 984-1141, ext.
 3090, or [email protected].
 Students are encouraged to make timely reports so that a satisfactory resolution is more likely.

 Policy Against Harassment, Intimidation and Bullying

 Any of the following acts are prohibited and could lead to suspension or dismissal from the College: